Marclie/SuaveStateScanner/README.md

    in the output file.
 The interpolation is a cubic spline when saved to disk. (default: False)

 * `maxStateRepeat` - The maximum number of times a state can be repeated without changes in reordering procedure.
-If this parameter is not provided, the default value 'None' will be used, meaning there is no limit to the number of times a state can be repeated. (default: None)
+If this parameter is not provided, the default value '-1' will be used, meaning there is no limit to the number of times a state can be repeated. (default: -1)

 * `nthreads` - The number of numba threads to use (default: 1)